 If, despite your best efforts, you cannot find a date for a meeting when all your Thesis Group are available, discuss the situation with the Research Students Tutor.

 It is important that you should have done your bit by producing your progress report on time.

 If you have any other problems with your Thesis Group, again, you can discuss the situation with the Research Students Tutor.

 The RSMG/Thesis Group system covers all research degrees in the School, including MRes.
 The general principle of having a Thesis Group and two progress reports per year is kept, though the details vary slightly.

 MRes students have 1 year of normal registration, and then up to a year to write up.
-The usual way that this aligns with the RSMG system is as follows:
+The exact pattern can vary, but the usual way that this aligns with the RSMG system is as follows:

 - Students submit a mini-project.
 Currently the mini-project is done in the second semester and submitted at the start of the summer term (late April).